Job Support Scheme

 - A similar methodology used under CJRS will apply when determining how to calculate the hours which will be supported under the Scheme.

 - Employers must pay employees their contracted wages for the hours worked.
-The Government and employer are both contributing towards the contracted hours not being worked.
+The Government and employer are both contributing towards the hours not being worked.

 - The employee must be paid their normal contracted salary.